bliutwo/leetcode_sols/leetcode_memo.md

     - its base class (if any) is itself also a *standard-layout class*.
 And,
     - has no base classes of the same type as its first non-static data member.

 - What are two ways to traverse a binary search tree?
+(2 parts for each way)
-  - 1) recursively, 2) using a stack
+  - 1) DFS, or recursively, 2) BFS, or using a stack (iteratively)

 - What's it called when you eliminate an entire subtree from being required to be searched?
   - pruning